-1 LOOMLD
+Sem Hours

+ociii.
+Hoors

+REQUIRED GRADU/ ATE COURSES

-BIOL 4013 Introduction to Experimental Design
+BIOL 4013 Introduction to Experimental Design and Analysis

-and Analysis

 OR

-Graduate level sta tistics course
+Graduat te level sta itistics course

-BIOL 5005 Graduate Seminar2
+BIOL 5005 Graduate Seminar 2

-BIOL 5031 Biological Literature
+BIOL 5031 Biological Literature 2

+BIOL 5952 Graduate Research 4

-APPROVED GRADUATE ELECTIVES in at Least 2 Disciplines ......21
+APPROVE d Gradu ATE ELECTIVES in at Least 2 Disciplines21

-BIOL

-(9 Hours minimum must be in each of the two minimum disciplines, 8 hours must be in 5000/6000 level graduate only courses)
+nust be in each of the two minimum disciplines, 5000/6000 level graduate only courses)

+MINIMUM GRADU/ ATE HOUR TOTAL32

-Note: In addition to the Department degree requirements, the following University requirements must be satisfied: At least 50% semester hours on the approved program must have been in 5000/6000 level courses for graudate students only.
+Note: In a ddition to the Department degree requirements, the following

+University requirements must be satisfied: At least 50% semester hours on the approved program must have been in 5000/6000 level courses for graudate students only.
 A student is limited to a maximum of 6 semester hours of credit in thesis and graduate research combined on a Master's degree program.